joebew42/elixir-playground/examples/bank_account_otp/scratch.md

 # DOING

 # TODO

-* introduce OTP instead of handling process from scratch
+* decouple the GenServer from our application domain logic

 # DONE

+* introduce OTP gen_server for the BankServer